allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 how these UI parts cooperate with each other and the store.

 Recall that functionality-wise suggestion list is a dropdown that should be rendered whenever a user types a search phrase or clicks/taps into the input element.
-We also need to fetch best matching suggestions whenever input value changes.
+We also need to fetch best matching suggestions whenever the input value changes.

 We are going to start with the search input as it doesn’t have any dependencies besides the store.
 With functional